Alexandrov geometry: foundations: Remarks

-Chanyoung Jun used this flow to study Pursuit curves in $\CAT0$ spaces \cite{jun:thesis,jun:grad}.
-Also the optimal transport plan, or equivalently geodesic in Wasserstein metric, can be described as gradient flow for a family of semiconcave functions.
-This observation was used by the third author to prove Alexandrov spaces with nonnegative curvature have nonnegative Ricci curvature in the sense of Lott--Villani--Sturm \cite{petrunin:optimal}.
+Gradient flow can be extended to a family of functions.
+This type of flow was studied by Chanyoung Jun \cite{jun-thesis,jun:grad}, by Lucas Ferreira and Julio Valencia-Guevara \cite{ferreira-valencia}, and by Alexander Mielke, Riccarda Rossi, and Giuseppe Savar\'{e} \cite{mielke-rossi-savare}.
+We will follow the simplified and generalized approach given by Alexander Lytchak and the third author \cite{lytchak-petrunin-2020}, where an application related to this type of flow is given.
+The original motivation of Chanyoung Jun came from the study of pursuit-evasion problems.
+Another application of this type of flow comes from the fact that the optimal transport plan, or equivalently geodesics in the Wasserstein metric, can be described as gradient flow for a family of semiconcave functions.
+This observation was used by the third author to prove that Alexandrov spaces with nonnegative curvature have nonnegative Ricci curvature in the sense of Lott--Villani--Sturm \cite{petrunin:optimal}.